yegor256/blog/_drafts/_lazy.md

   caption:
 ---

-What frustrates me most in my profession of a software developer is a regular necessity to understand large problem scopes before fixing small bugs, especially if the code is [legacy](https://en.wikipedia.org/wiki/Legacy_code) and not mine.
+What frustrates me most in my profession of software development is the regular necessity to understand large problem scopes before fixing small bugs, especially if the code is [legacy](https://en.wikipedia.org/wiki/Legacy_code) and not mine.
 Actually, it's even more frustrating when the code is mine.
-The "deep thinking," as [they call it](https://twitter.com/yegor256/status/984759494918987776), always required before even a small issue can be resolved, seriously turns me away from programming.
-Did turn me away.
+The "deep thinking," as [they call it](https://twitter.com/yegor256/status/984759494918987776), which is always required before even a small issue can be resolved, seriously turns me away from programming.
+Or did turn me away.
 Until I started to think differently and encourage myself to be lazy.
 Here is how.

 <!--more-->